Intelligent ESG and sustainability reporting that’s good for the world

 - Improve control using a process workflow and audit logs

-- Centralize financial, nonfinancial and ESG data
+- Centralize financial, nonfinancial, and ESG data

 Balance short-term financial performance with long-term sustainability.
-With insight into the cause and effect of ESG initiatives on financial outcomes, you'll create plans that serve ESG objectives, satisfy stakeholders, and make decisions that improve your bottom line.
+With insight into the cause and effect of ESG initiatives on financial outcomes, you'll create plans that help serve ESG objectives, satisfy stakeholders, and make decisions that can improve your bottom line.

 - Fine-tune costs with a powerful allocation engine